Crash (2004 film): Initial

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 73% based on 240 reviews, with an average score of 7.2/10.
 The site's critical consensus reads, "A raw and unsettling morality piece on modern angst and urban disconnect, Crash examines the dangers of bigotry and xenophobia in the lives of interconnected Angelenos."
 On Metacritic, the film has a score of 66 out of 100, based on 36 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film a grade of "A−" on an A+ to F scale.

 Roger Ebert gave the film four out of four stars and described it as "a movie of intense fascination", listing it as the best film of 2005.
 Ebert concluded his review with the sentiment "not many films have the possibility of making their audiences better people.
 I don't expect Crash to work any miracles, but I believe anyone seeing it is likely to be moved to have a little more sympathy for people not like themselves."
 Steve Davis of the Austin Chronicle called it the "most compelling American movie to come around in a long time" and said it succeeds in inviting audiences to make preconceived notions about the characters and then complicates those notions.
 Ella Taylor of LA Weekly described it as "not just one of the best Hollywood movies about race, but along with Collateral, one of the finest portrayals of contemporary LA life period."

-The performances of Dillon, Cheadle, Bridges, Peña, and Howard were singled out.
+The performances of Dillon, Cheadle, Bridges, Peña, Newton, and Howard were singled out.
 Todd McCarthy of Variety wrote, "Specific scenes, especially those involving Dillon as the racially resentful cop who, like everyone else, has his reasons, bristle with tension as the character continuously pushes past conventional limits in abusing his authority and, redeemingly, in his display of uncommon valor."
 Peter Bradshaw of the Guardian gave the film three out of five stars, writing, "Crash is a very watchable and well-constructed piece of work...but its daringly supercharged fantasies of racial paranoia and humanist redemption are not to be taken too seriously."
 Joanne Kaufman of the Wall Street Journal opined, "Ultimately, Crash succeeds in spite of itself," noting that at a certain point, it "starts to feel obvious and schematic" but remains "a complex blend of compassion and sorrow".